hhangular/hhangular/src/assets/markdowns/homepage.en-us.md

 as well as 'sub-projects' that correspond to libraries, angular modules.
 So there are several things to 'build'.

- - `npm run build:website:fr-FR` : to build the site in French.
+ - `npm run build:website:fr-fr` : to build the site in French.
- The build result will be in the directory `dist/website/fr-FR`.
+ The build result will be in the directory `dist/website/fr-fr`.
- - `npm run build:website:en-US` : to build the site in English.
+ - `npm run build:website:en-us` : to build the site in English.
-The build result will be in the directory `dist/website/en-US`.
+The build result will be in the directory `dist/website/en-us`.
  - `npm run build:pdfjs` : to build the library `@hhangular/pdfjs`.
  The build result will be in the directory `dist/pdfjs`.
  - `npm run build:store` : to build the library `@hhangular/store`.